 Have you ever dreamed of leaving your cares behind and sailing away to a sunny distant land cooled by ocean breezes?
-A cruise to Australia and the South Pacific could be just the ticket.
+A cruise to Australia, New Zealand or the South Pacific could be just the ticket.
 On a journey to this part of the world, you’ll see spectacular natural wonders—the Great Barrier Reef, New Zealand’s Milford Sound, the volcanoes of Hawaii.
 You’ll call at fabled islands like Fiji, Nouméa and Tasmania.
 And you’ll traverse an ocean landscape where impossibly green islands seem to float in blue lagoons clearer than you could imagine.
-The islands of the Pacific have enchanted countless visitors before you.
-Now it is your turn to fall under its spell.

 Dive Deeper on an In-Depth Voyage